Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 | Import yaml_handle                                | Contains functionalities or tools related to processing YAML format files. |
 | from common.ros_robot_controller_sdk import Board | Import the board library to controlsensors and perform control operations. |

-**7.4.2 Function Logic**
+* **Function Logic**

 Capture image information through the camera, then process the image, specifically by performing color space conversion.
 That facilitates the face detection.
 Next, use mediapipe face model library to perform face detection, get face detection result, and call action group to perform feedback.

-**7.4.3 Program Logic and Related Code Analysis**
+* **Program Logic and Related Code Analysis**

 (1)  Import function library

 In this step for initialization, the first task is to import the required libraries for subsequent program calls.
-For details on the imports, please refer to “[7.4.1 Import Parameter Module]()”.
+For details on the imports, please refer to “[4.7.4 Program Analysis -> Import Parameter Module]()”.

 {lineno-start=3}